The 3 Best Chameleon-Like Gray Paint Colors

 - Shoreline is the lightest and freshest of the options on this page

-- It can easily grab ANY of the 3 cool undertones and is easily influenced by the exposure of the room, lighting and furnishings
+- It can easily grab ANY of the three cool undertones and is easily influenced by the exposure of the room, lighting, and furnishings

-- As the colour strip of Shoreline darkens it goes considerably into the green undertones, but don’t let that fool you, Shoreline is more likely to flash blue-purple
+- As the color strip of Shoreline darkens, it goes considerably into the green undertones, but don’t let that fool you; Shoreline is more likely to flash blue-purple

 - Don’t like purple?
 Check out BM Gray Owl

-Colonnade Gray (also spelt Collonade Gray…by me) is the warmest of the bunch.
-It’s a warm gray that is TRYING to be greige, but it just doesn’t quite get there.
+Colonnade Gray is the warmest of the bunch.
+It’s a warm gray that’s TRYING to be greige, but it just doesn’t quite get there.

-Colonnade also favours a vague green undertone, however, this can entirely disappear, to be replaced by a soft vague blue and more rarely a cool purple – which is what can give it an overall ‘neutral gray’ appearance, ESPECIALLY in a north-facing room.
+Colonnade also favors a vague green undertone.
+However, this can entirely disappear, replaced by a soft, vague blue and, more rarely, a cool purple—which can give it an overall ‘neutral gray’ appearance, especially in a north-facing room.

-In the above photo, look at Colonnade on the far left.
-Soft, stormy and muted and turning greenish down the hallway.
-Then look above the kitchen – fresh and clean!
+In the above photo, look at the Colonnade on the far left.
+It is soft, stormy, and muted and turning greenish down the hallway.
+Then look above the kitchen—fresh and clean!

-- Colonnade will FAVOUR green, but don’t be surprised to see blue or purple
+- Colonnade will FAVOR green, but don’t be surprised to see blue or purple.

-- If you lighten Collonade Gray by 25%, the green all but disappears
+- If you lighten Colonnade Gray by 25%, the green all but disappears

-So there you have.
-Rather than CHOOSING a green, blue or purple undertone – why not have the potential to hit all 3!
-Now, that isn’t to say that these colours will hit ALL 3 in every room/home, it’s more about the versatility they have to humour spaces that are maybe a bit trickier to choose for.
+So there you have it.
+Rather than choosing a green, blue, or purple undertone, why not have the potential to hit all three?
+Now, that isn’t to say that these colors will hit ALL 3 in every room/home; it’s more about their versatility to humor spaces that are maybe a bit trickier to choose from.
 They have a bit more flexibility, which Tim said he’d also like me to work on.

 Check out my affordable and fun E-Design!